 It seems so easy — and it is.
-One of the easiest ways to get the best jobs and have a positive experience as a traveler is to stay on your recruiter’s good side.
-Answer her calls or texts, be honest about what you want in a job, and tell her immediately when you have problems or need help.
-Your recruiter presents your resume to a potential employer and can talk you up and help you land that dream job.
+One of the easiest ways to get the best jobs and have a positive experience as a traveler is to build a positive relationship with your recruiter.
+Answer their calls or texts, be honest about what you want in a job, and tell them immediately when you have problems or need help.
+Your recruiter presents you to a potential employer and can talk you up and help you land the best jobs.

-When you refuse to cooperate with your recruiter or don’t tell him about red flags on your record, you can ruin your chances of getting a travel nursing job anywhere.
-Recruiters talk to other recruiters — even at other agencies — and word spreads quickly.
+If you struggle to communicate with your recruiter or don’t tell them about red flags on your record, it can hurt your chances of getting travel nursing jobs.

-Some travelers work with a couple of agencies or even apply for permanent and travel jobs at the same time.
-If you’re doing this or plan to do this, tell every recruiter you work with.
-By being honest about how many jobs you’re applying for, you can avoid being submitted to the same job by multiple companies.
+Some travelers work with a multiple agencies or even apply for permanent and travel jobs at the same time.
+If you’re doing this or plan to do this, tell every recruiter you work with where you are working.
+By being open about how many jobs you’re applying for, you can avoid being submitted to the same job by multiple companies.

 Since it’s common to work with several agencies who have contracts with different hospitals, recruiters will appreciate your candor and work hard to get you the best package possible.
 If you do apply for several positions at the same time, it’s crucial to respond quickly when your recruiter has an opportunity for you so you have a better chance of landing the job.

-Before you ask your recruiter to submit your resume for a new job, find out as much as possible, including:
+Before you ask your recruiter to submit your name for a new job, find out as much as possible, including:

 You should also have your college transcripts and other paperwork ready and give your recruiter the following information:

-- if you’ve applied for a permanent job there in the past or worked there before as a traveler
+- If you’ve applied for a permanent job there in the past or worked there before as a traveler